 Q. How would some one caught in a rip current free himself?

-Rip currents may become strong enough to pull the best of swimmers seaward.
-The best method of escape would be to swim perpendicular to the pull of the current, then swim to shore with the shoreward waves once significantly free from it's effects.
+Rip currents may become strong enough to pull the best of swimmers out to sea.
+The best method of escape would be to swim sideways from the pull of the current, then swim to shore and allow the waves to push you towards the shore.
 It is important to move a considerable distance from the rip current so as not to be fed back into it from the lateral (parallel to shore) current.

 Even with this knowledge, it may not be as simple as it sounds.
-For your own safety, it's best to swim on a guarded beach.
+For your own safety, it's best to swim near a lifeguard stand.

 National Weather Service - Rip Current SafetyUnited States Lifesaving Association